 Since we are doing a join on order.id

 , we need to add that column to the select list and to the grouping.
-Otherwise, this column would not be available to the join.

 The SUM